AlgyJr/ios_guides/Navigation-Controller.md

 [prepareforsegue]: https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIViewController_Class/index.html#//apple_ref/occ/instm/UIViewController/prepareForSegue:sender:

-We give the segue an identifier by selecting it story board and using the Attributes Inspector.
+We give the segue an identifier by selecting the storyboard and using the Attributes Inspector.
 Notice that our prototype cell is also highlighted to indicate that segue will be trigged by selecting a cell.